Rank-Based Norms, Capra-Conjugacies and the Rank Function: Introduction

 \section{Introduction}

-The rank of a matrix is used in sparse optimization, either as criterion or in the constraints, to obtain matrix solutions with few independent rows or columns.
-However, the mathematical expression of the rank makes it difficult to handle in optimization problems.
-This is why one often resorts to \emph{surrogate} expressions of the (noncontinuous and nonconvex) rank function, like norms.
-As it is not possible to cover all the references on such a large subject, we refer the reader to a small subset \cite{Fazel-Hindi-Boyd:2001,Fazel-Hindi-Boyd:2004} of the literature and to \cite{Hiriart-Urruty-Le:2013} which offers a kind of survey of the rank function.
+The rank function is a well-known example of nonconvex and nonsmooth function over matrices (as it is not possible to cover all the references on such a large subject, we refer the reader to a small subset \cite{Fazel-Hindi-Boyd:2001,Fazel-Hindi-Boyd:2004} of the literature and to \cite{Hiriart-Urruty-Le:2013} which offers a kind of survey of the rank function).
+In this paper, we display a variational lower bound of the rank function that involves a sequence of suitable norms.

-In this paper, we address the question of the relation between the rank function and suitable norms.
-For this purpose, we introduce sequences of rank-based norms --- more precisely, generalized $\LocalRank$-rank and dual $\LocalRank$-rank matrix norms --- generated from any (source) norm.
-With such a source norm, we also define a coupling between the space of matrices and itself, and we compute the biconjugate of the rank function under the associated conjugacy.
+For this purpose, we introduce sequences of rank-based norms --- more precisely, generalized $\LocalRank$-rank and dual $\LocalRank$-rank matrix norms --- generated from any (source) norm. \bleue{ This construction, for matrices, can also be found in \cite{Grussler-Giselsson:2018}, but in the case of unitarily invariant source norms.} With a general source norm, we also define a coupling between the space of matrices and itself, and we compute the biconjugate of the rank function under the associated conjugacy.
 We deduce a lower bound variational formula for the rank function which involves generalized $\LocalRank$-rank norms.
-Moreover, when the source norm is the Frobenius norm, we prove that the inequality is an equality.
+Moreover, when the source norm is the Frobenius norm, we prove that the inequality is an equality. \bleue{ The conjugacy we use is not the Fenchel conjugacy.
+This latter has been used for instance in~\cite{Larsson-Olsson:2016} to obtain convex lower envelopes of matrix functions of the form \( \primalMatrix \mapsto \varphi\bp{\rank\np{\primalMatrix}} + \NormMatrix{\primalMatrix-\primalMatrix_0}^2 \), or in~\cite{Grussler-Giselsson:2018} to obtain convex lower envelopes of matrix functions of the form $\primalMatrix \mapsto \varphi\np{\norm{\primalMatrix}} + \delta_{\rank\np{\primalMatrix}\le r}$, and then get convex low rank approximation of optimization problems with low rank solutions.
+This is not the approach we follow in this paper: we use a new \Capra-conjugacy to analyze, and provide variational formulas for, the rank function, but we are not motivated (at this stage) by possible use in optimization under rank constraint.}

 The paper is organized as follows.
 In Sect.~\ref{Rank-based norms}, we define and study rank-based norms.
 In Sect.~\ref{CAPRA-conjugacies_and_the_rank_function}, we introduce \Capra-conjugacies and their relations with the rank function.